 This method also works with WooCommerce, MemberPress, and other WordPress eCommerce platforms.

 We hope this article helped you find the direct WordPress log out link and add it to your navigation menu.
-You may also want to see our guide on how to add a call button in WordPress or our expert picks for the best social media plugins for WordPress.
+You may also want to see some other guides related to logging in and out of WordPress:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.